Brage28/boligpilot-config/README.md

-# boligpilot-config
+# boligsikt-config
-Status-konfig for BoligPilot-extensionen
+Status-konfig for Boligsikt-extensionen